 As a systems modeler, I have become fascinated by the intrinsic complexity of disease and immunology.
 In my current role as a scientist in Preclinical & Translational Pharmacokinetics and Pharmacodynamics at Genentech, I embrace that complexity by quantifying biology and pharmacology to inform the design and dosing of new therapies for patients.

-My current research as a PhD candidate in the labs of Dr. Denise Kirschner and Dr. Jennifer Linderman examines the adaptive immune response to Mycobacterium tuberculosis infection.
-In particular, I employing mathematical and computational modeling techniques to evaluate T cell function across multiple scales.
-I have worked on projects ranging from T cell exhaustion within a single granuloma to modeling the immunogenicity of TB vaccines in both preclinical and clinical trials.
+My PhD research in the labs of Dr. Denise Kirschner and Dr. Jennifer Linderman examined the adaptive immune response to Mycobacterium tuberculosis infection.
+In particular, I employed mathematical and computational modeling techniques to evaluate T cell function across multiple scales.
+I worked on projects ranging from T cell exhaustion within a single granuloma to modeling the immunogenicity of TB vaccines in both preclinical and clinical trials.

 Additionally, I have pursued research in the fields of bioinformatics, computational neuroscience, and sports data analytics.
 Overall, I enjoy employing interdisciplinary techniques to discover and explain biological phenomenon.

 I firmly believe that persistence, teamwork, and creativity are the best tools to find a solution to any given problem.